isomerpages/moe-nanchiauhigh/_our-one-stop-portals/Admission to NCHS/Sec1 Electronic Registration (For 2023 Intake).md

 Please submit your appeal form via the following link: [Sec1 Appeal (for 2023 intake)](https://form.gov.sg/637b469241fdcf00125d8cd7)

 Notes: <br>1.
-The personal information provided in this form will be solely used for the purpose of appealing for secondary school transfer based on non-medical reasons.
-For appeals based on medical reasons (serious medical conditions or severe physical impairments), please request through the posted school by 12p.m. on 22 Dec 2022 (the next working day after Posting Results Release).
+The personal information provided in this form will be solely used for the purpose of appealing for secondary school transfer **based on non-medical reasons**.
 <br>2.
 The deadline for the submission of appeals is 12p.m. on 27 Dec 2022.
 Late submission will not be allowed.
  <br>3.
 Schools will not disclose reasons for selection / non-selection of students.
  <br>4.
 Students should still report to the posted secondary school on 3 Jan 2023.